Comprehensive Sexual Health Education

 Can I opt my child out of the curriculum?

 State law allows you to excuse your student from this instruction.
-If you do not want your student to participate in comprehensive sexual health or HIV prevention education, please fill out the an “Opt-Out” form (downloadable below and on the sidebar) and provide it to your child’s 7th grade life science teacher, high school biology teacher or school’s principal.
+If you do not want your student to participate in comprehensive sexual health or HIV prevention education, please fill out the an “Opt-Out” form (downloadable below) and provide it to your child’s 7th grade life science teacher, high school biology teacher or school’s principal.